Environment Variables

 ---|---|---|

-The behaviour of metrics, traces and which metric and trace exporters are enabled can be controlled using the OTEL
+The behavior of the log, trace, and metric exporters can be controlled using the OTEL_*

 environment variables.
 These are documented in the OpenTelemetry SDK environment variables documentation.